Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Threading/DispatcherExtensions.md

 A delegate to a method that takes parameters specified in args, which is pushed onto the Dispatcher event queue.

 **args**
 An array of objects to pass as arguments to the given method.
-Can be ```null```.
+Can be`null`.

 #### Returns

-The DispatcherOperation or ```null``` if the action was not dispatched but executed directly.
+The DispatcherOperation or`null` if the action was not dispatched but executed directly.

 #### Exceptions

 **T:System.ArgumentNullException**
-The method is ```null```.
+The method is`null`.

 ### BeginInvokeIfRequired(Dispatcher dispatcher, Action action)

-Executes the specified action asynchronously with the specified arguments on the thread that the Dispatcher was created on if required.

-    To check whether this is necessary, it will check whether the current thread has access to the dispatcher.
+Executes the specified action asynchronously with the specified arguments on the thread that the Dispatcher was created on if required.To check whether this is necessary, it will check whether the current thread has access to the dispatcher.

 #### Parameters